 Please complete an Expense Reimbursement Request Form [pdf].
-For ECE please submit your reimbursement form by email and hand deliver receipts to Diana Leathers at email@example.com.
-Her office is Bldg 23, Rm 116.
-For all other departments please email to firstname.lastname@example.org and hand deliver original receipts to Anna Poteete in Bldg 23, Rm 217C in the Admin Suite.
+For ECE reimbursements, please direct requests to ECE Admin Services at firstname.lastname@example.org.
+For all other departments please email to email@example.com and hand-deliver original receipts to Audrey Jin in Bldg 23, Rm 217C in the Admin Suite.
 Expenses must be submitted for reimbursement within 30 days of the date of purchase.

 - Meal and restaurant receipts must include the name and location of the restaurant, the number of people served, and the date and amount of the expense.

-- For meals with fewer than 6 guests, list the names of each attendee and the purpose for
+- For meals with fewer than 6 guests, list the names of each attendee and the purpose of the meeting.

 - All single expenditures of $75 and greater will need to be accompanied by an original receipt.